Emerging landscape directions in SE Asia

 • How can different land use values be reconciled under a landscapes approach?

-• How does ILM equip us to deal with complexity and inevitability of failure in the project cycle?
+• How does ILM equip us to deal with complexity?

 • In what ways can systems-based approaches inform landscape management?

-• How can state vs community interests in be addressed in a landscape setting?
+• How can state vs community vs private sector interests be addressed in a landscape setting?

 • How can landscape approaches contribute to climate change mitigation and/or accomplishing the SDGs and other relevant global and regional goals?